Frances Meynell1

 F, #28054, b. circa 1703, d.
 1 September 1762

-Arabella Pershall was born circa 1703.1 She was the daughter of John Pershall and Charlotte Colepeper.1 She married Sir John Campbell, 3rd Earl of Breadalbane and Holland, son of Sir John Campbell, 2nd Earl of Breadalbane and Holland and Henrietta Villiers, on 23 January 1730.1 She died on 1 September 1762 at Bath, Somerset, England.1
+Arabella Pershall was born circa 1703.1 She was the daughter of John Pershall and Charlotte Colepeper.1 She married John Campbell, 3rd Earl of Breadalbane and Holland, son of John Campbell, 2nd Earl of Breadalbane and Holland and Henrietta Villiers, on 23 January 1730.1 She died on 1 September 1762 at Bath, Somerset, EnglandG.1

 Her married name became Campbell.
-As a result of her marriage, Arabella Pershall was styled as Countess Breadalbane and Holland on 25 February 1751/52.
+After her marriage, Arabella Pershall was styled as Countess Breadalbane and Holland on 25 February 1751/52.

-Children of Arabella Pershall and Sir John Campbell, 3rd Earl of Breadalbane and Holland
+Children of Arabella Pershall and John Campbell, 3rd Earl of Breadalbane and Holland

 Citations